Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Here to be pointed out, the AI agent use case will significantly affect the AI agent architecture and the cost to develop it.

+Next step on creating an AI agent from scratch include gathering AI training data.
 AI agents rely on high-quality, structured data to function effectively.
 Decide what kind of data your agent will need privileges to, like user inputs, database records, or real-time data.
 Ensure this data is presented and organized, so that the agent can use it appropriately.

 Data Preprocessing & Cleaning